CharlRitter/brewsource-mcp/docs/DATA.md

 ```

 ### Validation

-- Use `scripts/create_formatted_bjcp.py` to validate and format mead/cider files.
+- JSON files should follow the schema outlined above
-- Ensure all required fields are present and types are correct.
+- Ensure all required fields are present and types are correct
-- For beer styles, use a similar schema and validation logic.
+- For beer styles, use a similar schema and validation logic

 ### Contribution Guidelines

-- Add new styles by editing the appropriate JSON file in `app/data/`.
+- Add new styles by editing the appropriate JSON file in `app/data/`
-- Run the validation script before committing changes.
+- Validate JSON syntax before committing changes
-- Update `metadata.last_updated` and `metadata.total_styles` as needed.
+- Update `metadata.last_updated` and `metadata.total_styles` as needed

 ---

 ### What It Checks

 - Required fields for each style
 - Correct data types (string, float, int, array)
 - Value ranges for vitals (ABV, IBU, SRM, OG, FG)